limitlessloop/vets.gov-status/README.md

 ### Chart data

-The charts are powered by the vets.gov Google Analytics account.
+The charts are powered by the va.gov Google Analytics account.
 The Python scripts in `scripts` pull data from the Google Analytics account and create a set of updated CSV files in `_data` that are then used by Jekyll to build the actual charts.

 Once deployed the data is static until the next deploy.
 Because the executive scorecard is meant for external audiences, this ensures that the data is available and can be quality controlled prior to putting it in front of an audience.
 Once deployed, we do not have to worry about data abnormalities or failures appearing.